 - Visit a pond.
 Can you find any tadpoles?
 Do you hear spring peepers?

 - Measure rainfall.
-You can buy a device to measure rain, or you can set up your own device.
+You can buy a rain gauge to measure rain.

-- Order live caterpillars, so your kids can watch the life cycle of a butterfly and participate in the release of the butterflies.
+- Order live caterpillar kit, so your kids can watch the life cycle of a butterfly and participate in the release of the butterflies.

 - Start a garden, from planning it out, to planting seedlings inside or beginning an outdoor garden.
 You may want to save things like egg cartons to make your own little seeding pots with.

-- See if you can visit a local farm to see baby farm animals.
+- See if you can visit a local farm to see farm animals.

 - Go outside and have kids use their senses.
 What do they feel?
 Smell?
 See?
 Hear?